ThanhTran14/DocumentationProjectThanhTran/README.md

 checkWin()

-It is the method where it checks if you win or not.
+It is the method where it checks if there a winner.
 ![checkWin](https://user-images.githubusercontent.com/97632664/166091799-97b5a31b-3d84-4dce-8bf5-23d87569757d.jpg)

 checkTie()

-It is the method where it checks if you have a tie.
+It is the method where it checks if there a tie.
 ![checkTie](https://user-images.githubusercontent.com/97632664/166091801-10858532-d777-489d-b4ab-a3a0c8975a99.jpg)

 runGame()